cr1m3s/tch_backend/README.md

 # Backend for teamchallange project

-## Used FastAPI
+## Used Golang Gin Requires Go version 1.21+

-- To run install all packages from requirements.txt:
+- To run install all packages from go.mod:
 `go mod download`
 - From root:
   `go run app/main.go` -- by default localhost:8000